ShanonPearce/ASH-Toolset/index.md

 14. Select which files to include in the export.
     - Direction specific WAV BRIRs: Binaural Room Impulse Responses (BRIRs) in WAV format for convolution.
 One file for each source direction and 2 channels per file at specified sample rate and bit depth.
 This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.
     - True Stereo WAV BRIRs: True Stereo BRIR in WAV format for convolution.
 One file with 4 channels representing L and R speakers (LL LR RL RR) at specified sample rate and bit depth.
     - HeSuVi WAV BRIRs: BRIRs in HeSuVi compatible WAV format.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz.
-The directions of the channels can be configured in the 'HeSuVi Channel Configuration' tab on the right.
+The directions of the channels can be configured in the 'HeSuVi & Multichannel Configuration' tab on the right.
-    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs.
-This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
+    - 16 Channel WAV BRIRs: BRIRs in FFMPEG compatible WAV format.
+16 channels at specified sample rate and bit depth.
+Channel mapping can be configured in the 'HeSuVi & Multichannel Configuration' tab on the right.
     - SOFA File: BRIR dataset file in SOFA (Spatially Oriented Format for Acoustics) format.
 The SOFA convention can be selected in the Misc.
 Settings section under 'Additional Tools & Settings' tab.
 15. **Click the 'Process' button** to export the binaural dataset to the output directory.